 The decision to deploy in the cloud is no longer an IT decision, it impacts all areas of business today and will continue at an increasing pace.
 Choose a cloud provider who delivers a secure, world class, robust cloud landscape, which allows customers to deploy at their pace.
 Keep in mind that Cloud transformation is a journey, not a destination, and should be a continuous process.

-Also, check back soon for the next blog in this series: Engage Customers on Their Terms.
+Also, read the next blog in this series: Engage Customers on Their Terms.